microsoft/kiota/docs/get-started/python.md

 > **Note:** It is recommended to use a package manager/virtual environment to avoid installing packages system wide.
 Read more [here](https://packaging.python.org/en/latest/).

-Only the first package, `microsoft-kiota-abstractions`, is required.
-The other packages provide default implementations that you can choose to replace with your own implementations if you wish.
+Only `microsoft-kiota-abstractions` is required to build the generated result.
+The other packages provide default implementations needed at runtime that you can choose to replace with your own implementations if you wish.

 ## Generating the SDK